JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/frosteau_busy_with_vim/README.md

 You now have a shell.

-Searching for .txt files gives us the third flag, `/root/flag-3-of-4.txt`.
+Searching for .txt files gives you the third flag, `/root/flag-3-of-4.txt`.

 <p align="left">
   <img height=500 img src=./readme_assets/flag3.PNG/>
 </p>

-After a LOT more searching we determined that there must be another docker container we have to access.
-Doing a process search for dockerd shows us another user besides ubuntu with dockerd, root.
+After a LOT more searching I determined that there must be another docker container we have to access.
+Doing a process search for dockerd shows you another user besides ubuntu with dockerd, root.

 <p align="left">
   <img height=200 img src=./readme_assets/root.PNG/>
 </p>

-With this information we were able to find flag 4 and yetikey3.
+With this information I was able to find flag 4 and yetikey3.

 <p align="left">
   <img height=500 img src=./readme_assets/files.PNG/>